Washi Tape Balloons

 Supplies for Washi Balloons

-- Plain mylar balloons filled with helium (I used 19" black star balloons from Party City)
+- Plain mylar balloons filled with helium (such as these black star balloons)

 - Washi tape (I used a neon set which included some rolls of thin tape)